nightroman/FarNet/trunk/RightControl/Readme.txt

 Ctrl-Backspace/Delete (delete by words) use the same rules as step/select

-Registry option Regex allows to define custom text breaks (see Readme.txt)
+Registry option Regex defines custom text breaks (see Readme.txt)

 1.0.4